What is Migraine Headache?

 An earlier clinical study by Stokes and Lappin in 2008 examined the effectiveness of two types of neurofeedback--i.e., EEG and HEG neurofeedback--combined with a more conventional peripheral biofeedback therapy--i.e., temperature biofeedback from the fingers--in the treatment of migraine headache.
 In their study, 37 migraine patients were given an average of 30 EEG and 10 HEG neurofeedback training sessions combined with 5-10 finger temperature biofeedback training sessions (to train handwarming) over an average six-month period.
 They reported that 62% of their patients obtained major improvement or total remission of their migraines, 18% obtained moderate improvement, and only 21% obtained slight improvement.
 Fully 70% of the patients obtained a greater than 50% reduction in the frequency of their headaches and no patient experienced a worsening of their headaches.
 As well, most patients also experienced significant improvements in their sleep, mood, and mental focus.

-To see a brief Youtube video of a migraineur talking about her success with EEG neurofeedback treatment, please click on this link... http://www.youtube.com/watch?v=uizZ_9t7IJk&NR=1
+To see brief Youtube videos of migraineurs talking about their success with EEG neurofeedback treatment, please click on these links...

 What is HEG Neurofeedback and How Can It Help Migraines?